What we offer

 Working holidays for volunteers.
 We offer volunteer placements for individuals and small groups.
 The volunteer program can be combined with any of our short course modules; from pathways to sustainability to business and professional ethics, or moderate-size consensus building processes, and of course, our Mindful Contemplation of Nature meditation and yoga practices.

-There is a need for inclusive growth in the society.
+There is a need for inclusive growth in the local society.
 With an outward migration of almost 30% of the population, the socioeconomic transition in the hills is happening at a very rapid pace.
 There is always a need and opportunity to engage meaningfully with the local community.
 We provide human resources and physical space for all types of visitors to get involved in the region.